Fibula-MMO/fibula-tools-conversion-mon2json/howto convert.md

-# How to convert from .mon files:
+# How conversion from .mon to .json file works:

+> NOTE: This is not a guide on how to use the tool, just the draft made before actually making the tool.
+Instructions to use the tool are actually on the main README.

+---
-> Using `warlock.mon` as an example.
+#### Using `warlock.mon` as an example throughout this whole file.
+---

 |Field|Convert as|Example|
 |--|--|--|